LINSANITY03/Algorithm_Visualizer/Readme.md

 - More path finding algorithm integration such as Dijkstra's, Breadth-first, depth-first.
 - Comparison of different algorithm.
 - Addition of sorting algorithms.
+- Automate testing.

 ## Collaboration

 Feel free to use this codebase for your projects.
-If you want to talk more about this or have found bugs, create a pull request or contact me on **pujantamang92@gmail.com**.
+If you want to talk more about this project or have found bugs, create a pull request or contact me on **pujantamang92@gmail.com**.